thomaskeggin/gen3sis_sandbox/readme.md

 configuration object.
 The `gen3sis::create_ancestor_species()` function reads in the landscape object (so we can use it to determine where our species go) and the partially constructed configuration object (`config`).
-The output is the first species object which is read into the simulation at time zero.
+The output is the first species object to be read into the simulation at time zero.

 > Remember! `gen3sis::create_ancestor_species()` is a custom function,
 > we can set up our species however we like - ultimately, the species